stormpath/stormpath-documentation/source/reference.rst

   Phone
   ^^^^^^^^^^^^^^^^

-  This resource contains information about a Phone that has been added as a Factor for purposes of Multi-Factor Authentication.
+  This resource contains information about a phone that has been to a Factor for purposes of Multi-Factor Authentication.

   **phone URL**